sudeep71/RNA_Seq_Tutorial/README.md

 # RNA_Seq_Tutorial
 RNA Seq tutorial for MMG 443

-This tutorial represents a step by step guide to analyse data using NGS data obtained from RNA-Seq experiments.
+This tutorial represents a step by step guide to analyse NGS data obtained from RNA-Seq experiment.

 This is the order of files